 The Deliverance from the Fiery Furnace

-4 1 Nebuchadnezzar the king, To all peoples, nations, and languages that dwell in all the earth: Peace be multiplied to you.
-2 I thought it good to declare the signs and wonders that the Most High God has worked for me.
-3 How great are His signs, And how mighty His wonders!
-His kingdom is an everlasting kingdom, And His dominion is from generation to generation.
+4 1 Nebuchadnezzar the king unto all the peoples, nations, and languages, that dwell in all the earth: Peace be multiplied unto you.
+2 It hath seemed good unto me to declare the signs and wonders that the Most High God hath wrought toward me.
+3 How great are his signs! and how mighty are his wonders!
+His kingdom is an everlasting kingdom, and his dominion is from generation to generation.